digital-blueprint/relay-blob-bundle/doc/examples.md

 ```

 ### DELETE
-#### DELETEONE
+#### DELETE item
 Setting:

 Imagine that you have uploaded a file and got back the identifier `4da14ef0-d552-4e27-975e-e1f3db5a0e81`.
 Therefore, you know that you can delete the file using the `/blob/files/4da14ef0-d552-4e27-975e-e1f3db5a0e81` endpoint.
-However, you also need to specify the `bucketID`, `creationTime`, `prefix`, `action` and `sig` parameters.
+However, you also need to specify the `bucketID`, `creationTime`, `prefix`, `method` and `sig` parameters.
 You already should know the `bucketID`, this is the ID of the bucket blob configured for you, lets assume this is `1248`.
 `creationTime` is the creation time of the request, thus this is a timestamp of the current time.
 At the time of writing, it is the 17.07.2023 15:57:25, thus the current timestamp is `1689602245`.
 `prefix` is the prefix that the data is stored in.
 Different prefixes store different items, therefore prefixes are a way to easily group up data that belongs together.
 Assume that the prefix our file was created with is `myData`.
-`action` is the action you want the endpoint to perform.
-For DELETE requests, this could be `DELETEONE` or `DELETEALL` depending on if you want to delete a collection of resources or a single resource.
-The endpoint `/blob/files/{identifier}` is used to delete one resource, therefore the correct action to use is `DELETEONE`, all other would fail.
+`method` is the method you want the endpoint to perform.
+For DELETE requests, the correct method to use is `DELETE`, all other would fail.

 Assuming the above mentioned setting, the url part so far would look like this:
 ```
-/blob/files/4da14ef0-d552-4e27-975e-e1f3db5a0e81?bucketID=1248&creationTime=1689602245&prefix=myData&action=DELETEONE
+/blob/files/4da14ef0-d552-4e27-975e-e1f3db5a0e81?bucketID=1248&creationTime=1689602245&prefix=myData&method=DELETE
 ```
 This only missing parameter is `sig`, which represents the signature of the SHA-256 checksum `cs` of the above mentioned url part.
 More on this can be found in the section [Signature](##signature).
 Before creating the signature, the SHA-256 checksum has to be created.
-In this case, this would be `619999459eb90e6bbf00362f7963cd741ed71f8848437e434b087b4fa1e87b3e`.
+In this case, this would be `f481ec6f9b544b2f24bf7e0b9eec225e4401e26f2053cc260e5eea3448628c93`.
 This checksum then has to be added to a json with the key `cs`.
 This then has to be signed using the secret key, and appended to the url.
 The result will look something like this:
 ```
-/blob/files/4da14ef0-d552-4e27-975e-e1f3db5a0e81?bucketID=1248&creationTime=1689602245&action=DELETEONE&sig=eyJhbGciOiJIUzI1NiJ9.eyJjcyI6ImM4YzEwM2I3MjdhMjdiOTkxMjU5NzM3OGVlZWFhNjQxYTQ4MDBkMDhmMGEzY2MxMDA2NjQ2ZjA3ZmRhYjE4OWQifQ.o9IPdjFZ5BDXz2Y_vVsZtk5jQ3lpczFE5DtghJZ0mW0
+/blob/files/4da14ef0-d552-4e27-975e-e1f3db5a0e81?bucketID=1248&creationTime=1689602245&method=DELETE&sig=eyJhbGciOiJIUzI1NiJ9.eyJjcyI6ImM4YzEwM2I3MjdhMjdiOTkxMjU5NzM3OGVlZWFhNjQxYTQ4MDBkMDhmMGEzY2MxMDA2NjQ2ZjA3ZmRhYjE4OWQifQ.o9IPdjFZ5BDXz2Y_vVsZtk5jQ3lpczFE5DtghJZ0mW0
 ```
 Note: the signature in this case is faked, your signature will have another value, but the basic syntax will look the same.